 It’s curious that she can’t really recognise how the same mental state appears, at the same time, each year.

 It can affect my relationship with my man because I become inconsistent due to my emotional state and this can lead to me exhibiting unpredictable behaviour.
-More and more we both recognise it though, and therefore can head off a conflict.
+More and more we both recognise it though, and therefore can sometimes head off a conflict.

 So at this point, the reader is probably shouting at the page – SAD.
 And this indeed is most likely the cause of my winter instability.

 Symptoms of SAD can include:

 a loss of interest in everyday activities that you normally find pleasurable